TEGSense/hardware-flex/readme.md

 This is a thermoelectric generator (TEG) boost converter used to power a connected battery or capacitor to periodically operate a microcontroller reading from a biometric sensor to compute blood oxygen saturation.
 That was a big sentence!

+This is the second iteration which fixes some bugs in the first and is meant to be used on a FlexPCB, including bigger connectors to make printing conductive traces onto the terminals easier.

 ## License

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]